 All residence hall students are required to purchase a meal plan.
 Apartment residents who are 20 years of age or younger (who have gained approval to be in apartments) are also required to have a meal plan.
-Any exceptions to meal plan policy must be approved through Assistant Dean for Residence Life & Housing or Director for the Center for Disability Services and Food Services Manager, depending on the circumstances.
+Any exceptions to meal plan policy must be approved by the Director for the Center for Disability Services: Project Key and Food Services Manager, depending on the circumstances.